awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/Self_AWS_Account.md

 ## Create new AWS credentials for an IAM User you already control

-1. Sign in to the AWS Management Console and open the IAM console at <https://console.aws.amazon.com/iam/>
+1. Sign in to the AWS Management Console as a IAM user who has IAM management permissions and open the IAM console at <https://console.aws.amazon.com/iam/>

 1. In the navigation pane, choose **Users**.

-1. Choose the name of the user whose access keys you want to manage, and then choose the **Security credentials** tab.
+1. Choose the name of the user whose access keys you want to manage.

+1. Select the **Permissions** tab of this user and confirm that they have either PowerUserAccess or AdministratorAccess policy attached.
+If not, attach the PowerUserAccess policy using the **Add permissions** button.

+1. Select the **Security credentials** tab.

 1. Choose **Create access key**.
 Then choose **Download .csv file** to save the access key ID and secret access key to a CSV file on your computer.
 Store the file in a secure location.
 You will not have access to the secret access key again after this dialog box closes.
 After you download the CSV file, choose Close.